dgraph-io/dgraph/wiki/content/clients/index.md

 ### Create the client

-To create a client, dial a connection to Dgraph's external Grpc port (typically 9080).
+To create a client, dial a connection to Dgraph's external gRPC port (typically 9080).
 The following code snippet shows just one connection.
 You can connect to multiple Dgraph alphas to distribute the workload evenly.

 ```go